X-ray crystallography: Chemistry

-Mineralogy and metallurgy
+Materials science and mineralogy

-Since the 1920s, X-ray diffraction has been the principal method for determining the arrangement of atoms in minerals and metals.
 The application of X-ray crystallography to mineralogy began with the structure of garnet, which was determined in 1924 by Menzer.
 A systematic X-ray crystallographic study of the silicates was undertaken in the 1920s.
 This study showed that, as the Si/O ratio is altered, the silicate crystals exhibit significant changes in their atomic arrangements.
 Machatschki extended these insights to minerals in which aluminium substitutes for the silicon atoms of the silicates.
-The first application of X-ray crystallography to metallurgy likewise occurred in the mid-1920s.
+The first application of X-ray crystallography to metallurgy also occurred in the mid-1920s.
 Most notably, Linus Pauling's structure of the alloy Mg2Sn led to his theory of the stability and structure of complex ionic crystals.
+Many complicated inorganic and organometallic systems have been analyzed using single-crystal methods, such as fullerenes, metalloporphyrins, and other complicated compounds.
+Single-crystal diffraction is also used in the pharmaceutical industry.
+The Cambridge Structural Database contains over 1,000,000 structures as of June 2019; most of these structures were determined by X-ray crystallography.

 On October 17, 2012, the Curiosity rover on the planet Mars at "Rocknest" performed the first X-ray diffraction analysis of Martian soil.
 The results from the rover's CheMin analyzer revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian soil in the sample was similar to the "weathered basaltic soils" of Hawaiian volcanoes.